Better Days After Bone Cancer

 Finding a Tumor

-In early 2011, the then high school senior sought help from orthopaedic specialists at Comer Children’s Hospital after sporadic pain in his left leg did not go away.
+In early 2011, the then high school senior sought help from orthopaedic specialists at Comer Children’s after sporadic pain in his left leg did not go away.
 He thought it could be related to playing basketball with his friends.
 But then tests revealed a tumor, called osteosarcoma, in his leg bone just below his knee.

 Osteosarcoma is a malignant tumor that develops in the bone, most often the long bones of the arms and legs.
 Although it can be seen in any age group, the rare tumor most commonly occurs in teenagers and young adults.
 Because osteosarcoma can rapidly spread to other bones and to the lungs, prompt diagnosis and treatment is critical.